dansmyers/IntroToCS-Fall-2019/Project-Breakout/README.md

 You don't have to write **that much** code for this project, but you do have to think hard about how a non-trivial program built from multiple classes works.

+To get full credit for this project, you must do two things:

+1. Finish the basic Breakout game, using the instructions below.
+2. Add **one new feature** to the game.
+This can be anything you want, but you have to make some modification to the code that extends or alters the game in some small or large way.

 ## The Code

 This repo contains four classes: